UltrosBot/Ultros/doc/old/installation/configuration.rst

 As mentioned, Ultros supports connecting to multiple protocols, multiple instances of the same protocol, and even multiple connections to the same server.

-The exerpts below are taken from the **config/settings.yml.example** file.
+The excerpts below are taken from the **config/settings.yml.example** file.
 If you need to redownload that file, you can find it here: :download:`settings.yml.example <../../config/settings.yml.example>`

 ..
 Protocols